codership/galera/docs/source/galeraparameters.rst

 .. index::
    pair: Parameters; pc.npvo

-If set to ``true``, the more recent primary component overrides older ones in the case of conflicting primaries.
+If set to ``TRUE``, the more recent primary component overrides older ones in the case of conflicting primaries.

 .. rubric:: pc.wait_prim